humanmade/altis-workflow/docs/clone-and-republish.md

 }
 ```

-The example above enables the Clone & Republish features on the `page` and `product` post types only.
+The example above enables the Clone & Amend features on the `page` and `product` post types only.
 In this case, those features would _not_ be available for the `post` post type or other publicly available post types.

 ## Allowed Roles

-By default, the only roles able to use any of the Clone & Republish actions are site Editors and Administrators, but this can be changed in the config.
+By default, the only roles able to use any of the Clone & Amend actions are site Editors and Administrators, but this can be changed in the config.

 ```json
 {